Through The Storm: Inside The COVID Wards

 Liz Lane – Producer, Sky News

 Offended By Irvine Welsh

 SPS were tasked with providing full post-production on ‘Offended by Irvine Welsh’ – a 45-min documentary, fronted by the outspoken author of ‘Trainspotting’ and ‘Faith’, that explores the nature of offence and pushes the subject matter to the limit.
-The brief was to dig deeper into its impact in an increasingly censorious world, and sets out to reclaim the right to offend, but not abuse, as an essential tool for artists in an increasingly censorious world.
+The brief was to facilitate Irvine Welsh on his journey to reclaim the right to offend, but not abuse, as an essential tool for artists in an increasingly censorious world.

 In addition to building a reliable team to work on this project, we also prioritised pairing the director/producer with a talented SPS editor who had a strong relationship with him and who was trusted to help him achieve his vision.
 The encroaching pandemic meant that the project had to utilise remote post-production systems that allowed for a customisable workflow.
 Resulting in all research and planning carried out during lockdown, socially distant shooting when society re-opened, editing & onlining, grading, and mixing completed remotely due to COVID-19 protocols.

 Edited in Avid Media Composer & Symphony, given a Baselight grade and a Pro Tools audio mix, the project was turned around in 3 months and delivered for transmission on Sky Arts in late October.